 In the category of most attractive industry, aviation was followed by the technology sector, mining and natural resources, state and federal government, and media.

-Randstad’s research findings also identified what job seekers and employees look for from an employer.
-Australians named their top three considerations to be work-life balance, job security and a pleasant work atmosphere.
+Randstad's research findings also identified what job seekers and employees look for from an employer.
+Australians named their top three considerations work-life balance, job security and a pleasant work atmosphere.

-The awards, which were presented last night in Sydney, recognise the top employers and industries in Australia, as well as employee sentiment about attractive qualities in a job, according to a survey of more than 7,700 Australians.
+The awards, presented last night in Sydney, recognise the top employers and industries in Australia and employee sentiment about attractive qualities in a job, according to a survey of more than 7,700 Australians.

 "We're thrilled to announce Qantas as the Most Attractive Employer and aviation as the Most Attractive Sector," said Frank Ribuot, CEO of Randstad Australia & New Zealand.

 "It's no surprise that the aviation industry continues to be named the most attractive sector year after year.